Matt's Story

 The following year he upped the ante, winning silver and was later named the Sailing Australia Male Sailor of The Year.

+It was a rough start in Tokyo for Matt, finishing 17th and 28th in his first two races.
 It was the third consecutive win by an Australian following Tom Slingsby in 2012 and Burton in 2016.
 It matched a similar achievement by Great Britain, who took the 2000, 2004 and 2008 titles.

-Matt was forced to miss much of the 2022 season because of a bad case of long Covid, which had him questioning whether he would be able to continue his Paris campaign.
+Matt was forced to miss much of the 2022 season because of a bad case of long COVID, which had him questioning whether he would be able to continue his Paris campaign.

-But he recovered to lock in Australia’s quota place for the Ganes with victory at the 2023 World Sailing Championships at The Hague in the Netherlands, his first world title after three silver medals.
+But he recovered to lock in Australia’s quota place for the Games with victory at the 2023 World Sailing Championships at The Hague in the Netherlands, his first world title after three silver medals.
 The Australian had an unassailable lead going into the men’s ILCA7 medal race, leaving New Zealand’s George Gautrey and Britain’s Michael Beckett to duel for silver.

 The victory made Matt the fifth-best performing sailor in ILCA men’s world championship history.